At Maximus we believe in making a positive impact on the world. This starts with the people we hire and extends to the experiences we create.

 Candis Fraser, Corporate Engagement Coordinator, OzHarvest

-Maximus has partnered with Reach Youth Foundation for three years, since we included them in our program for Telstra.
+Maximus has partnered with Reach Enterprises since 2015, including them in our program for Telstra.
 Reach runs programs for young people who feel they don’t fit in with society, to help them find their true path and inspire them to achieve their dreams.
 The workshops are designed and delivered by a young crew who know what it’s like to lack confidence and direction.

-Reach’s Camp Maasai is an immersive experience that connects executives with these young Australians, who have survived tough times and have inspiring stories to share.
-It’s a no-BS, challenging opportunity for leaders to think about their impact on those around them and make meaningful, lifelong connections.
+Reach Enterprises ‘Wake’ program is an immersive experience that connects executives with these young Australians, who have survived tough times and have inspiring stories to share.
+It’s a no-BS, challenging opportunity for leaders to think about their impact on those around them and make meaningful lifelong connections.

-We’re proud that, by supporting Reach’s work, our partnership contributes to changing the lives of thousands of young Australians every year.
+We’re proud that, by supporting Reach Enterprise’s work, our partnership contributes to changing the lives of thousands of young Australians every year.

 The Helping Hands Program makes and distributes prosthetic hands to landmine victims.
 Over the past three years, groups of our clients have changed the lives of 153 people by building and donating these hands.